AnwitaGitHUb/TorontoShelterOccupancyMap/README.md

 which is used with numpy to calculate the first, second, and third quartiles respectively based on an array of occupancies.

 # Project Structure
+- Images
+  - This directory contains all images.
 - src
   - This folder contains all the code that built the visualization.
   - data